Sedronik/remote-doctor/README.md

 # Remote Doctor ([remotedoctor.sedronik.com](https://remotedoctor.sedronik.com))

-## Patient diagnosing web application for Doctors and clinics with a Smart sound and video feed.
+## Patient diagnosing web application for Doctors, rural and urban clinics.

 - This is a proof of concept code base for the above software.